neilenns/streamdeck-trackaudio/README.md

 ## Configuring an ATIS letter action

 > [!IMPORTANT]
-> TrackAudio must be running and you must be connected for teh ATIS letter to update.
+> TrackAudio must be running and you must be connected for the ATIS letter to update.
 It can take five minutes or
 > longer for the VATSIM data source to refresh and reflect the latest ATIS letter.

 The ATIS letter action shows the current AITS letter for a station, refreshed automatically every minute.